🇪🇸🇺🇸

 Leneo is available as an official Moodle plugin, via API integration for other LMSs, and as custom applications tailored to each institution.

 Essentially Moodle or another LMS in operation, or the ability to integrate an API.
 Installation, configuration, and initial training are handled by the Leneo team.
 Rollout is designed to be quick and not disrupt everyday teaching.
+You can see how integration works step by step.

 Results are delivered as PDF and/or editable documents, directly in Moodle or via API to connected platforms.
 Teachers receive them before students so they can review and approve.

 Yes.
 Scalability is a core strength.
 Leneo can process assessments at scale while keeping the same criteria, coherence, and quality per response—valuable for large cohorts or many parallel groups.
+Request information for your specific case.

 Privacy and security